pratd/music_library/README.md

   }
   ```

   The website's html were dynamically generated except the main search and option boxes.
 The code was validated using w3c validator.
+The tools used were;
+  1. ajax
+  2. jquery
+  3. audio and video controls fro jquery
+  4. NPM
+  5. Webpack